usr25/Sudoku/README.md

   * -info: Provide stats about the performance, such as time, nodes and changes
   * -pretty: Print the solved sudoku in a human readable way, otherwise it is printed as a string of numbers, it is user to parse in another program

-*Use example*:
+**Use example**:

-(Go is the prefered one since it is the most active and fast enough, otherwise use Rust or C, C doesnt have cmd line args implemented)
+Go is the prefered one since it is the most active and fast enough, otherwise use Rust or C, C doesnt have cmd line args implemented

 $ `go install "dir/Go/Sudoku.go" && $GOBIN/Sudoku -test -info -pretty` #Benchmarking

 $ `go install "dir/Go/Sudoku.go" && $GOBIN/Sudoku -info 00200..00013 014300..58900` #Solve multiple, pass each sudoku as a string of numbers with 0s for blank tiles, each sudoku has to be 81 characters long

-If there is no `-test` flag or sudokus the program will terminate, illegal sudokus will be printed as 0000..0000
+If there is no `-test` flag or sudokus the program will terminate.
+Illegal sudokus will be printed as 0000..0000

 ### Results
-In my old laptop (2 cores @ 1.33 GHz), solving the 17-clue proper sudoku which is hard coded, the proportions should stay the same regardless of the device
+This are measured in my old laptop (2 cores @ 1.33 GHz), solving the 17-clue proper sudoku which is hard coded.
+The proportions should stay the same regardless of the device
 (P stands for parallel)

   * **GO**     -> 299ms, 335%